Popularity Adjusted Block Models are Generalized Random Dot Product Graphs: Applications

 In the first example, we applied OSC (Algorithm~\ref{alg:osc}) to the Leeds Butterfly dataset \citep{Wang_2018} consisting of visual similarity measurements among 832 butterflies across 10 species.
 The graph was modified to match the example from \citet{noroozi2019estimation}: Only the $K=4$ most frequent species were considered, and the similarities were discretized to \(\{0, 1\}\) via thresholding.
 Fig.~\ref{fig:butterfly} shows a sorted adjacency matrix sorted by the resultant clustering.

-Comparing against the ground truth species labels, OSC achieves an adjusted Rand index of 92\%, while SSC on the ASE achieves an adjusted Rand index of 96\%.
-In comparison, SSC on the adjacency matrix yields an adjusted Rand index of 73\% \citep{noroozi2019estimation}.
+Comparing against the ground truth species labels, \citet{noroozi2019estimation} report that SSC on the adjacency matrix achieves an adjusted Rand index of 73\% in their implementation, whereas OSC achieves 92\% and SSC on the ASE achieves 96\%.

 In the second example, we applied OSC to the British MPs Twitter network \citep{greene2013producing}, the Political Blogs network \citep{10.1145/1134271.1134277}, and the DBLP network \citep{NIPS2009_3855, 10.1007/978-3-642-15880-3_42}.
 For this data analysis, we subsetted the data as described in \citet{307cbeb9b1be48299388437423d94bf1} for their analysis of the same networks.
 Our methods slightly underperformed compared to modularity maximization, although performance is comparable.
 The run time of OSC is however much smaller than that of modularity maximization.